nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Initial launch

-    1. Download the jar file and copy into an empty folder

-   Perform one of the steps (Option 2 recommended for mac)
+    1. Download the jar file and copy into an empty folder<br><br>Perform one of the steps (Option 2 recommended for mac)

     1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.